-Special Teams Coordinator
+Special Teams Coordinator and Assistant Head Coach

-CFL: 14th season
+CFL: 20th season

-Stamps: 14th season
+Stamps: 20th season

 In 2015, the group was led by Paredes, who made 41 of 47 field goals, 26 converts and seven singles for a West Division-leading total of 156 points.
 He earned West Division and CFL all-star nods and was the West’s finalist for the Most Outstanding Special Teams Player award.
-Maver was second in the league in punting average (45.7).

-In 2010, Kilam worked with rookie Maver, who won the CFL scoring title and set the all-time Stamps mark for scoring by a rookie with 185 points.
-Dales was voted to the CFL all-star team and he led the league with a 45.6-yard punting average.
+For a second consecutive season, the Stamps featured a rookie kicker in 2011 as Paredes converted on 38 of 48 field goals.
+In 2010, Kilam worked with Maver, who won the CFL scoring title and set the franchise mark for scoring by a rookie with 185 points.

 Before he joined the Stamps, Kilam coached on the defensive staff of the Southern Alberta All-Star Team in the Provincial Senior Bowl from 2003-05.
 Kilam also coached on the defensive staff with the Cochrane Cobras (2002-05) who went undefeated and won three provincial high school championships in that time.